Tropical Conservation Semester

 The Ceiba Foundation for Tropical Conservation has teamed up with the University of Wisconsin to offer this exciting semester-abroad program in applied tropical ecology and conservation.
 Based in Ecuador, this one-of-a-kind program features internships with conservation organizations, participation in ongoing habitat protection projects, coursework in the conservation and ecology of terrestrial and marine ecosystems, and immersion in Latin American culture.
 The unique collaboration between two renowned universities and an established tropical conservation organization allows us to blend the academic and applied realms, bridging the gap between science and practical conservation.

-The TCS program is ideal for undergraduate students in both biological and social fields that seek interdisciplinary training applicable to careers in habitat protection, international development, tropical ecology and environmental education.
+The TCS program is ideal for undergraduate students in both biological and social fields that seek interdisciplinary training invaluable for careers in habitat protection, international development, tropical ecology and environmental education.
 By combining extended explorations of the Galapagos and the Amazon with internships that immerse participants in ongoing conservation projects, this intensive program grants students a once-in-a-lifetime opportunity to broaden their horizons and acquire hands-on experience with conservation and development in practice.

 One of the most unique aspects of this semester-length program is the opportunity to live and study in the Galapagos Islands for three full weeks.
 See more in this video from 2017!